-Are you running a Rate Connect campaign through trivago Hotel Manager?
-Are you investing money every month in the advanced feature so that you can promote your website rates on your hotel profile?
+Are you running a Rate Connect campaign?
+Are you investing money every month in the advanced app so that you can promote your direct rates on your hotel profile?
 And are you seeing your budget dwindle as the number of clicks you get increases?

 Are you also not receiving any direct bookings?

 If so, read on.
-This post will show you what mistakes to avoid and what actions to take to optimise your Rate Connect investment and ensure the highest possible returns in direct bookings.
+This post will show you what mistakes to avoid and what actions to take to optimize your Rate Connect investment and ensure the highest possible returns in direct bookings.

 The basics: the user journey